 \begin{thm} \ \ Let $P_t$, $F$ and $u_0$ be as in the preceding paragraph.
 Assume that $P_0$ is strongly elliptic at $u_0$.
-Then there is $\delta >0$, such that the equation (1.3) has a unique solution $u \in C^{r+\alpha,1+\frac{\alpha}{r}}(E_\delta)$ defined on $M \times [0,\delta]$. \end{thm}
+Then there is $\delta >0$, such that the equation (1.3) has a unique solution $u \in C^{r+\alpha, (r+\alpha)/r}(E_\delta)$ defined on $M \times [0,\delta]$. \end{thm}

-Theorem 1.2 is somewhat sharper than the corresponding statements in Main Theorem 1 of Baker [B] and in Theorem 2.4.5 of Lamm [L] in that here we do not have any lose on the H$\ddot{o}$lder exponent in the conclusion.
-Moreover Theorem 2.4.5 of Lamm [L] has stronger assumption on the regularity of the map $F$.
-(Note that Lamm [L] considers the Cauchy-Dirichlet problem on compact manifolds with boundary, our results can also be extended to this case.)
+Theorem 1.2 is somewhat sharper than the corresponding statements in Main Theorem 1 of Baker \cite {Ba} and in Theorem 2.4.5 of Lamm \cite {L} in that here we do not have any lose on the H\"{o}lder exponent in the conclusion.
+(Note that Theorem 2.5.7 in \cite{Ge}, which deals with the case of a single equation (instead of a system), also has some lose on the H\"{o}lder exponent in the conclusion.)
+Moreover Theorem 2.4.5 of Lamm \cite {L} has stronger assumption on the regularity of the map $F$.
+(Note that Lamm \cite {L} considers the Cauchy-Dirichlet problem on compact manifolds with boundary, our results can also be extended to this case.)

-Our proof of Theorem 1.2 mainly follows that of Theorem 8.5.4 in Lunardi's book [Lu1], which deals with fully nonlinear second order parabolic equations in domains in the Euclidean space.
-(Compare [AT], [B], [L], and [Lu2].)
-It uses a linearization procedure and a fixed-point argument, and the key ingredient is the well known Schauder estimates for linear, strongly parabolic systems due to Solonnikov [So] (compare Section 10 of Chapter VII in [LSU]).
-There are many other works on the Schauder estimates for linear parabolic systems, see for example Eidelman [E1], Friedman [F1] [F2], Giaquinta-Modica [GM], Lamm [L], and Schlag [Sc].
-For recent works on Schauder estimates on linear, strongly parabolic systems with less regularity in the coefficients, see for example, [Bo] and [DZ].
+Our proof of Theorem 1.2 uses a linearization procedure and a fixed-point argument, and the key ingredient is the well known Schauder estimates for linear, strongly parabolic systems due to Solonnikov \cite {So} (compare Section 10 of Chapter VII in \cite {LSU} and \cite {S17}); of course, we need to adapt Solonnikov's estimates to the manifold case.
+Similar method has been used many times in the literature, see in particular the proof of Theorem 8.5.4 in Lunardi's book \cite {Lu1}, which deals with fully nonlinear second order parabolic equations in domains in the Euclidean space; compare also Acquistapace-Terreni \cite {AT}.
+(In contrast, the proof of Theorem 2.4.5 in Lamm \cite {L} uses implicit function theorem instead of fixed point theorem.)
+There are many other works on the Schauder estimates for linear parabolic systems, see for example Eidelman \cite {E1}, Friedman \cite {F1} \cite {F2}, Giaquinta-Modica \cite {GM}, Lamm \cite {L}, and Schlag \cite {Sc}.
+For recent works on Schauder estimates on linear, strongly parabolic systems with less regularity in the coefficients, see for example, \cite {Bo} and \cite {DZ}.